wutsi/wutsi.github.io/design/payment-api/README.md

 ---------------
 ## Transfer Status
-Return the status of a transfer
+Request the status of a transfer

 ```
 GET /v1/payment/transfer/<transaction-id>